Meet the Board

 Shelley Blanton-Stroud has taught college composition for thirty years, most of them at Sacramento State University.
 She is founder and principal at What’s Your Point?
 LLC, through which she leads writing workshops for economists at the independent system operator corporations that run the U.S. electrical grid.
 Her great love is writing fiction and creative non-fiction.
 Her stories appear in such places as Brevity, Cleaver, and Aethlon literary journals and the anthology, This Side of the Divide, by Baobab Press.
 She has previously served on advisory boards of The Belize Writers' Conference and Slow Food Sacramento.
 She lives in Sacramento with her husband and irrepressible beagle.
 She has two reader-sons, one of whom was previously known as 916 Ink’s Mistah Complainah.

 Xenia Schutt grew up in South Sacramento and deeply identifies with 916 Ink's mission.
 To this day she remembers an experience in the third grade when she was encouraged and complimented for a piece of writing she was brave enough to share.
 For a shy and reserved little girl the confidence and sense of empowerment that came from having her voice validated was important enough to remain a strong memory into adulthood.
 A Project Manager at Entercom Radio and former event planner for Raley’s, she loves to help make 916 Ink Book Release Parties special for newly published authors.
-No matter what she’s involved in, whether she is planning the perfect event, finding the perfect costume, or something else entirely; Xenia is thrilled to support an organization that serves the community she was raised in.
+Xenia is a mother of two who loves to dance, go camping with her family and sew.
+She is particularly thrilled to support an organization that serves the community she was raised in.